SonDinh5310/noted-backend/README.md

 - _Routes that are **PRIVATE** require a token to use.
 To get a token, simply perform a register or login_

-- _The token will be required to set under the header of_ `x-auth-token: token`
+- _The token will be required to set under the header of_ `auth-token: token`

 Unless specify otherwise, all routes start in http://localhost:3000/api